cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 Step 4.
 Reward tuning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Write a reward function that makes Pupper move forward in the PUPPER WALK cell
+Write a reward function that makes Pupper move forward in the reward config.
+Feel free to use any rewards you like
 #.
 Reload the environment, and train Pupper to walk in sim
 #.
 Pupper should take around 10-15 minutes to train.